kevingduck/coffeepals/README.md

 [💰 Bounties & TODOs](https://app.dework.xyz/coffeepals/main-project-1945)

-Note: development is being done on Rinkeby test network ... it's just Monolopy money at the moment.
+Note: development is being done on Rinkeby test network ... no real $ is in play at the moment